-In 2014, Imagine More helped 1bag1world, a San Diego-based nonprofit, organize and implement a trip to Ensenada, Mexico to work with women & children survivors of drugs, alcohol, and abuse.
+In 2014, Imagine More worked with 1bag1world, a San Diego-based nonprofit focused on decreasing pollution from single-use plastics, especially in the ocean and water resources.
+Imagine More helped organize and implement a trip to Ensenada, Mexico to work with women & children survivors of drugs, alcohol, and abuse.
 This two-day program aimed to foster community, healing, and sustainable living through artwork and enagement with the outdoors.
 It also aimed to teach the women a practical skill to add to their fundraising efforts for the recovery center: "plarning," or the creation of baskets, bags, and other handcrafted items with "yarn" made from recycled plastic bags.

 Over the course of several months, the Imagine More + 1bag1world team fundraised, recruited volunteers, and sought out donations of materials for the project.
 Volunteers were trained in the basics of arts-based group therapy, as well as the craft skills they would need to teach the women.
 Educational materials were created and translated into Spanish to leave with the center.